shahvivek2004/Kata-Library-Management-System/README.md

 # Library Management System
-A full-stack library management application built with PostgreSQL, Express, React, and Node.js (PERN stack) and also using Test Driven Development(TDD) concept to test given functionalities of given webapp, first writing test on given functionality and then accordingly create code such that that code  pass all tests
+A full-stack library management application built with PostgreSQL, Express, React, and Node.js (PERN stack) and This project includes test-driven development (TDD) with Jest and Supertest to ensure robust and reliable functionality.

 ## Features